injoin/WP-Post-Attachments/README.md

 Installation
 ---
 1. Upload the `ij-post-attachments` directory to the `/wp-content/plugins/` directory
+	* Alternatively, you can search for "IJ Post Attachments" in the WP administrator's menu `Plugins`/`Add New`
-1. Activate the plugin through the `Plugins` menu in WordPress administration
+1. Activate the plugin through the `Plugins` menu in WP administration
 1. That's all!
-You will note that below the editor inside a post an box entitled `Images and Attachments` will appear.
+You will note that, while editing a post, below its editor, an box entitled `Images and Attachments` will appear.